jc-prg/mbox/README.md

 - *RFID Server* to detect RFID cards (Python2)

 The jc://mbox/ uses VLC (https://www.videolan.org/) and several other sources and is written in PYTHON (server) and JAVASCRIPT (client).

-## Idea behind the box

-A friend has built a similar box based on an existing free software.
-As my children where faszinated from this box I decided to build such a box for my children, but to write the software on my own from the scratch to try out different development practices.
-So it's not my idea but my individual implementation of this idea.

 ## Prerequisites